RamonKaspar/SmartMensa/README.md

 In the second week, we managed to schedule the python script daily at 00:05 to fetch new menus by modifying the Dockerfile and installing python to the base [Node](https://hub.docker.com/_/node/) image together with the needed python packages.
 This took many commits to the main branch as there was no other way to test the deployment and as we are using an Express backend, in order to run the python scripts we had to spawn child processes.
 As we have no possibility to check errors on the VM in the kubernetes cluster, we added [serverlogs](http://lumast-project-express.course-fwe-2023.isginf.ch/serverlogs).
 We also improved the frontend and moved much of the hardcoded mensa information to a JSON file in the backend to store this data more centralized which makes it easier to change.
 We also added the user login functionality (this will allow us to store favourite menus and personalized settings per user).

 **Week 3:**\
 In the third and last week, we used a mongoDB database to store user data.
 Users can now store their favourite menus by clicking the star icon on a menu box so they can see their favourite menus on the home page if they are available today.
 They can also edit their favourite menus on the favourite menus page where they see all their favourite menus stored (not only the once which are available today).
 They can also store their favourite mensas by clicking the heart icon either on the home page or on a specific mensa page.
-We also changed the registration process such that users can now chose their preferred price catergory (student, inter, extern) and their allergies in the registration process (both can be changed later in the settings).
+We also changed the registration process such that users can now chose their preferred price category (student, inter, extern) and their allergies in the registration process (both can be changed later in the settings).
 We also extensively tested our web app to find and fix bugs or logic errors in our code.
 We improved some styling and added more small functionalities like a share (copy to clipboard) feature where users can send todays menus in a nicely formatted way to their friends to suggest where and what they would like to eat today.

 ## Versioning
-Create stable versions of your code each week by using gitlab tags.\
-Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html) for more details.

-Then list here the weekly tags. \
-We will evaluate your code every week, based on the corresponding version.

 Tags:
 - Week 1: [v1.1.1](https://gitlab.inf.ethz.ch/course-fwe2023/students/project/express/lumast_project_express/-/tags/v1.1.1)